-Experimentation with cameras developed into a natural instinct for documenting adventure at sea by day, and music by night.
+Experimentation with cameras developed a natural instinct for documenting adventure at sea by day, and music by night.

 For a decade he helped pioneer some of Irelands revered big wave locations and has worked in this regard with some of the finest wave riders and oceanic adventurers in the world.

 In 2010 his short film 'Darkside of the Lens' was released and garnered international acclaim, winning multiple awards.